Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Background and assumptions

 This section provides the assumptions on sample path regularity, and the required geometrical and probabilistic conditions, ensuring existence and uniqueness of the proposed extrinsic and intrinsic local linear Fr\'echet functional predictors.
 Specifically, the following geometrical conditions are assumed:

 \begin{itemize} \item[(i)] $\mathcal{M}$ is a $d$--dimensional compact and connected Riemannian submanifold of a Euclidean space $\mathbb{R}^{d_{0}},$ $d\leq d_{0},$ with geodesic distance $d_{\mathcal{M}}$ induced by the Euclidean metric. \item[(ii)] The sectional curvature of manifold $\mathcal{M}$ is bounded, positive, and of smooth variation. \end{itemize} \begin{remark} The exponential map is defined on the entire tangent space under (i) (see, e.g., \cite{Dai.18}).
-Under (ii), the geodesic distance between two points in the manifold is upper bounded by the Euclidean distance of their corresponding tangent vectors (see Assumption A2, and Proposition 1 in \cite{Dai.18}). \end{remark}
+Under (ii), the geodesic distance between two points in the manifold is upper bounded by the Euclidean distance of their corresponding tangent vectors (see Assumption A2, and Proposition 1 in \cite{Dai.18}). \end{remark} \begin{remark} Although our main practical motivation involves the sphere satisfying conditions (i) and (ii), the existence and uniqueness of the $L^{p},$ $1\leq p\leq \infty,$ center of mass (minimizer of the $L^{p}$--energy function) of a probability measure holds for more general families of complete connected Riemannian manifolds (see Theorem 1 in \cite{LeBarden17}).
+The effect of the curvature and topology of the manifold has been analyzed, for example, in \cite{Afsari13} (see also the overview in Section 1.1 in \cite{Afsari11}).